Facebook Ads Lead, Paid Media Specialist, Speaker, 15+ years of PPC and Facebook Ads expertise

 If you take away only one point from this article, please let it be this:

+Facebook advertising is media buying.
+It should have strategy, tactics, and specific creative developed for it.
 You should have your pixel installed.
 You should be building custom audiences based on your website traffic, your Facebook page and post engagement, your Instagram traffic, and your email lists.

 This is how you get real results with Facebook Ads.
-And unfortunately, boosting does not allow you to use any of these audience options.
+And unfortunately, boosting does not allow you to use any of these options.

 “I want to get more exposure on my post—what should I do if don’t boost it?”